Flooring: Resilient flooring

 Resilient flooring products, such as PVC and polypropylene are becoming more popular in specialty applications such as trailer flooring and garage flooring.
 New applications have also emerged for marine flooring.
 There are important factors to consider in specialty applications, that may not be present in a typical application.
 For example, certain tires will leave marks on PVC flooring but those marks will be less prevalent on polypropylene products.
 Adhesives also change based on application.

 Seamless polymer flooring

-Many different seamless flooring materials are available that vary from air drying latex emulsion polymers to reactive thermoset resins such as waterborne, solvents or solvent-free urethanes, polyaspartics and epoxies.
+Many different seamless flooring materials are available that vary from air-drying latex emulsion polymers to reactive thermoset resins such as waterborne, solvents or solvent-free urethanes, polyaspartics, and epoxies.
 Applied in liquid form, when allowed to dry and/or cure to provide a completely seamless floor covering.

-They find use in situations ranging from the simple protection of domestic garage floors, to the restoration and protection of commercial and industrial flooring.
+They find use in situations ranging from the simple protection of domestic garage floors to the restoration and protection of commercial and industrial flooring.
 They are also used to solve a vast array of problems in industry such as wet areas in laboratories or food processing plants where spillages of oils and fats tend to be easily absorbed and/or difficult to clean.
-Other reasons for covering concrete with synthetic resin flooring are for improving resistance to chemicals, enhancing resistance to impact and wear, and for aesthetic appearance purposes.
+Other reasons for covering concrete with synthetic resin flooring are to improve resistance to chemicals, enhancing resistance to impact and wear, and for aesthetic appearance purposes.

 Seamless polymer flooring can take many forms: